HELP YOURSELF -- HELP EACH OTHER

 - place garbage and recyclables in the appropriate containers

 Any food or drink not eaten in the cafeteria must be disposed of in the available receptacles.
 Leaving garbage in the halls will result in being referred to the office.

-Smoking is not permitted on school property.
-Smoking on school property regardless of location or time of day is in violation of section 9(2)1, of the Smoke-Free Ontario Act.
+Smoking is not permitted within 20 m of school property.
+Smoking within 20 m of school property regardless of location or time of day is in violation of the Smoke-Free Ontario Act.
 Persons found smoking or holding lighted tobacco in a prohibited place may be fined $300.00 by the Tobacco Enforcement Officer.

 Drugs and Alcohol

 The school will contact the municipal police for any drug or alcohol related infraction.
 Alcohol or drug related incidents will result in suspension from school and notification of the parent or guardian.
 Re-admission to the school may be conditional on attendance at a drug or alcohol program.

 Routine uses and/or disclosures of student personal information